3D Printing Material: CarbonMide

 Our CarbonMide Material

 The CarbonMide objects printed at Sculpteo are created from a fine black plastic polyamide powder (PA12) reinforced with carbon-fibers.
 The material is characterized by an excellent stiffness and a maximized weight-strength-ratio.
-It nearly has the same mechanical properties than the solid black plastic Polyamide but is much more lightweight.
 The material is great for experienced professionals and people in need of a strong and lightweight material, and a very high 3D printing precision.

 Due to the process related orientation of the fibers, the mechanical properties vary in the three axis directions.
 The Z axis is is the less resistant compared to X and Y. To learn more about it, refer to the design guidelines.

 To learn more, refer to our paragraph about finishes and colors for polyamide models.

 Processing Times and Pricing